 Barcelona will start the match as clear favourites.
 In 152 meetings in all competitions they have 80 wins to Sevilla’s 38 and there has been 34 draws.
 Domestically last season, Barcelona dismantledSevilla 5-1 at the Camp Nou with the reverse fixture ending in a 2-2 draw.
 The Catalan’s have not lost to Tuesday night’s opponents in their last 11 meetings in all competitions – Sevilla’s last victory was back in January 2010 in the Copa Del Rey.
-Unai Emery has an awful record against Barcelona having not won in 19 previous meetings, something our “football tipsters” will have noted.
+Unai Emery has an awful record against Barcelona having not won in 19 previous meetings, something our “

 *Barcelona 1.33 Draw 5.25 Sevilla 8.00